jaotors/react-rv-hioscar/README.md

 ### Lists of need to do
   - add complex asynchronous for redux saga
   - thinking of separating of action and action creator.
+  - add react css transition group for the animation and remove setTimeout

 ### Done
   - create react app